UsabilityEngineering/portfolio-CS-Brandon/journal/README.md

 ### by Brandon Henman 3/14/25

 Last year, I hit a breaking point with Adobe [Premiere Pro](https://www.adobe.com/products/premiere.html).
 For my daily video work.
-I was constantly switching between separate adobe apps just to get through a single project.
-Color correction in Lumetri, audio in Audition, and any visual effects in After Effects.
+I was constantly trying to find effects, button, and switching between separate adobe apps just to get through a single project.
+Color correction in Lumetri, audio in Audition, and any visual effects in After Effects all over the place.
 This fragmented experience overloaded my focus and created a clunky, inconsistent user journey.
-I wasn’t just frustrated with performance—I was frustrated with the user experience design itself.
+I wasn’t just frustrated with performance, I was frustrated with the user experience design itself.

 When I transitioned to [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve), I immediately noticed how it was built from the ground up with UX principles in mind.
 Everything I needed was consolidated into a single, unified interface editing, color, audio, effects, and export all inside one environment.
 This reflects the UX principle of minimizing **cognitive load**, as the system reduced the number of tools I had to manage and let me stay in the same zone.